Pedro Madruga: Columbus-Madruga theory

 In the late 19th century the Spanish writer García de la Riega proposed the theory that Christopher Columbus was of Galician origin.
 Although briefly popular, the theory had fallen out of favour by the late 20th century.
 However, in recent years it has been proposed that Pedro Madruga and Christopher Columbus were the same person.
 According to this theory, Madruga did not die in 1486 but changed his identity to disguise a pact between his former enemies, the Catholic Monarchs, and himself.
 This thesis is based on several lines of evidence: such as Columbus naming coastal features of the West Indies with the names of more than 100 localities of the Pontevedra estuary (near Soutomaior in Galicia); and the similarity of the handwriting of Columbus and Pedro Madruga.
-One argument against is a will drafted in 1491 by Alvaro de Sotomayor, eldest son of Pedro Madruga.
-In this document, Alvaro stipulates that "the bones of my parents ... be brought to be interred in the chapel of S. Obispo D. Juan in the Cathedral Church of Tuy," although this document implies that Pedro Madruga was dead in 1491 rather than 1486.
+One argument against is a will drafted in 1491 by Alvaro de Soutomaior, eldest son of Pedro Madruga.
+In this document, Alvaro stipulates that "the bones of my parents [...] be brought to be interred in the chapel of S. Obispo D. Juan in the Tui Cathedral," although this document implies that Pedro Madruga was dead in 1491 rather than 1486.